-The Group has been making investments in machinery upgrades to optimize energy efficiency as part of its transition to a low-carbon economy.
-In addition to reducing energy consumption, the Group is actively working towards minimizing the use of plastic packaging in its products.
+As part of its strategy to transition to a low-carbon economy, the Group has invested in upgrading its machinery to improve energy efficiency.
+In addition to reducing energy consumption, the Group is actively working to minimize the use of plastic packaging in its product offerings, reinforcing its commitment to sustainable practices and responsible resource management.